Researcher

 For a few grams of mud

-But how do these few grams of mud allow Miriam Brandt to know who populates the abyss? " By studying the DNA, I looked at specific genes, genes common to all living organisms, to you, to me, and to these little beasts.
+But how do these few grams of mud enable Miriam Brandt to determine who inhabits the abyss? " By studying DNA, I looked at specific genes, genes common to all living organisms, to you, to me, and to these tiny creatures.
 These are barcode genes: reading them allows us to identify the species present.
-Thanks to this method, by analyzing abyssal muds collected from all over the world, I've been able to make progress towards mapping the biodiversity of the deep sea."
+Using this method, by analyzing deep-sea mud samples collected from around the world, I was able to make progress in mapping the biodiversity of the deep sea."

 A decisive encounter